skpeter/SmartCV-SSBU/README.md

 ## Step 1: Installation
 There are two ways to use SmartCV: one is powered by your CPU and one is powered by your GPU.
 You might want to pick one or the other if you have a dedicated GPU or your CPU is more powerful.

 ### Step 1.1: Installing the CPU version
 - Installing the CPU version is very easy.
 Just download the compiled release.zip [here](https://github.com/skpeter/smartcv/releases).
-- You can skip from step 2 from here.
+- You can skip to step 2 from here.
 ### Step 1.2: Installing the GPU version
 - You will need to download the **source code** zip [here](https://github.com/skpeter/smartcv/releases).
 - Install Python if you haven't done so already [here](https://www.python.org/downloads/). **Recommended version is 3.12**.